armandofox/armandofox.github.io/_pages/books.md

 Co-authored with Turing Award winner Dave Patterson, this book serves as the foundation of CS 169/169A as well as the edX "Agile Development" Professional Certificate.
+The First Edition, published in 2014, was the 2016 Most Promising New Textbook award (the "texty"?) from the Textbook Authors Association.

 PDF version [freely downloadable](http://www.saasbook.info/), hardcopy and Kindle versions available for purchase on Amazon.
 If you buy the hardcopy you get the Kindle version for free!

-On the book's home page you'll also find freely downloadable versions of the First Edition in English, Spanish, and Brazilian Portuguese, and purchasable editions in Mandarin Chinese and Greek.
+On the book's home page you'll also find freely downloadable versions of the First Edition in English, Spanish, and Brazilian Portuguese, and purchasable hardcopy editions in Mandarin and Greek.

 # Piano/Conductor: So They Talked You Into Being Music Director
 {: .section}